fdeiab/image-repo/README.md

 <img src="readme-imgs/home.gif" width="550" height="400"/>

 ## Run Locally
-* Download the ZIP file of this repository (Only the Image_Repo directory is required.
+* Download the ZIP file of this repository (only the Image_Repo directory is required.
 The readme-imgs directory and image-credits file can be deleted)
 * Create a virtual enviroment (if you don't have the venv command installed use: ```pip install virtualenv```)
   * Next, run ```python3 -m venv Image_Repo/venv```
   * Change the current working directory to Image_Repo